mehulkar/mehulkar.com/source/blog/2010/05/building-social-business.md

 1. **Conventional business is one-dimensional, but human beings are multi-dimensional.**

-    Actions can be divided into 2 categories: selfish and selfless.
+    Actions can be divided into 2 tags: selfish and selfless.
 Conventional business is selfish.
     The purpose is to increase the bottom line.
 But that one-dimensional approach to capitalism doesn’t capture the multi-dimensional reality of human experience.